ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 psd:
 :   A flag indicating whether the domain is a PSD. (plain-text; **OPTIONAL**;
-    default is 'u').
+    default is "u").
 Possible values are:

     y:
-    : PSOs include this tag with a value of 'y' to indicate that the domain is a PSD.
-If a record containing this tag with a value of 'y' is found during policy discovery, this information will be used to determine the Organizational Domain and policy domain applicable to the message in question.
+    : PSOs include this tag with a value of "y" to indicate that the domain is a PSD.
+If a record containing this tag with a value of "y" is found during policy discovery, this information will be used to determine the Organizational Domain and DMARC Policy Domain applicable to the message in question.

     n:
     : The DMARC Policy Record is published for a domain that is not a PSD, but it is